 To add to this, follow standard SDLCs (software development life cycles) to increase the efficiency of your designers and developers drastically.
 For larger projects that are dynamic and adapt to the changing trends of your audience as well as the market, go for cycles which allow multiple iterations and user feedback (such as agile).
 Every iteration is an independent process in itself and provides room for betterment based on user responses.

 Another big turn-off for visitors browsing through your online store is bad experience across devices.
 A responsive website is one which adjusts its design and dimensions according to the device through which it is accessed.
 Misplaced banners, wrong font sizes, wrong image sizes, etc. on mobile phones and tablets all reduce the quality of UX.
 One way to tackle this problem is to design your websites using well-structured Cascading Style Sheets or CSS.
 CSS forms an integral part of web design and gives a visually appealing backbone to the bare HTML code.
 CSS requires a moderate level of coding knowledge, though, and Another work-around is to use already existing CMS’s (Content Management Systems) like WordPress and Wix to design your online store.
 These CMS’s offer themes and templates which are built for cross-platform usage.
 Integration with different designs is easy with these systems.
+Check out this article from The Online Hub for selecting the perfect theme for your platform.

 A stable design across devices and platforms is not enough though.
 The device which you use also determines the quality of user experience.
 People using low-end devices are more likely to face issues while browsing due to obsolete processors and low RAM configurations.
 This may seem like a problem from the user’s end (and a part of it is); however, you can optimize your online store to lower its performance demands for low-end devices.
 A way to boost UX on mobile phones is to use a technique called AMP or accelerated mobile pages.
 AMP drastically reduces the loading time of websites on phones and tablets, thereby increasing the quality of user experience.